-Considering that 99.7% of all businesses in the US are SMBs (defined as having 500 or fewer employees), cybersecurity will be at the top of the agenda for business executives for the years to come.
+Considering that 99.7% of all businesses in the US are SMBs (defined as having 500 or fewer employees), business leaders are concerned about the impact these attacks could have on them.

-Here’s our list of 10 cybersecurity facts that will get you thinking seriously about protecting your business from modern cyber threats:
+Here’s our list of 10 cybersecurity stats that will get you thinking seriously about protecting your business from modern cyber threats:

 1. 90% of Remote Code Execution Attacks Are Associated With Crypto-mining

 A remote code execution (RCE) attack allows the attacker having the ability to have complete remote access to the victim’s device.